deku-3/Amul-Auto-Order/README.md

 ```bash
 python save_sessions.py
 ```
-- A dummy browser window will open.
+- A dummy Amul browser window will open.
 - Enter your **pincode**, **phone number**, and the OTP you receive.
 - If prompted, fill in your name/email, then **press ENTER** in the terminal.
 - This will save a file called `auth.json` containing your cookies, headers, and session state.